 ARTICLE I. NAME

-This organization shall be known as the Eaton County Democratic Party.
+This organization shall be known as the Eaton County Democratic Party (HEREINAFTER “ECDP”).

 ARTICLE II.
 PURPOSE

-The purpose of the Eaton County Democratic Party is to promote the philosophy of the Democratic Party and to elect Democrats who support this philosophy; and further to unite and to aid in the activities of all precinct delegates, committees, candidates and all other Democrats, working to promote wide active participation in the Eaton County Democratic Party.
-To this end, the Eaton County Democratic Party encourages its members toward active involvement in leadership, sharing and rotation by those who hold office.
+The purpose of the Eaton County Democratic Party is to unite and recruit all Democrats in Eaton County to promote the philosophy of the Democratic Party and to elect Democrats who support this philosophy; and further to unite and to aid in the activities of all precinct delegates, committees, candidates and all other Democrats, working to promote active participation in the Eaton County Democratic Party.

 ARTICLE III.
 STATUTORY AUTHORITY